 Is it expensive to eat and drink in Rome?

 Not really I mean, it’s a bit higher than the Italian average, but like a couple percent higher.
-So, nothing to worry about, plus remember that in Italy all the best food comes quite cheap, and in Rome, you’ll find a lot of different small places that make some of the best pasta you’ll ever eat.
+So, nothing to worry about the cost of eating out in Rome, plus remember that in Italy all the best food comes quite cheap, and in Rome, you’ll find a lot of different small places that make some of the best pasta you’ll ever eat.

 How much is an apartment in Rome?